MJVL/UniObfuscator/README.md

 Note that this type of obfuscation should not be performed on class or method headers as this may disrupt your IDE or compilation.
 Stick to inner code blocks for a smooth experience.

 ## Is my code secure now?
 Bluntly, no. No matter what you do your code will be reverse-engineerable.
 This tool only performs a simple obfuscation and can be easily converted back into readable characters.
 This is more of a tool to stop people in a lab from glancing and stealing code than an enterprise-grade solution.
-If you're interested in more in-depth code obfuscation techniques check out this [guide](https://www.excelsior-usa.com/articles/java-obfuscators.html).

 ## Examples
 Source Code